SSbit01/secure-otp-server/README.md

 ```

 - `error`: A string representing the error code.
 You can find all error codes in [`src/lib/error/names.js`](/src/lib/error/names.js).
-- `message`: A human-readable description of the error.
+- `message`: A human readable description of the error.
 Static error messages can be changed in
 [`src/lib/error/static.js`](src/lib/error/static.js).

 ## Testing